-- Ginger may suppresses the activation of tumor necrosis factor α (TNF-α) Tumor-Necrosis factor (TNF‑α) is cell signalling protein (cytokine), which communicates the commands to create inflammation in arthritis joint swelling.
-The medical thinking is if you can block TNF and other inflammatory factor production or at least inhibit it,the joint swelling will be reduced and hopefully, the amount of articular cartilage breakdown resulting from a toxic, over inflamed joint environment will be slowed.
+- Ginger may suppress the activation of tumor necrosis factor α (TNF-α) Tumor-Necrosis factor (TNF‑α) is a cell signaling protein (cytokine), which communicates the commands to create inflammation in arthritis joint swelling.
+The medical thinking is if you can block TNF and other inflammatory factor production or at least inhibit it, the joint swelling will be reduced and hopefully, the amount of articular cartilage breakdown resulting from a toxic, over inflamed joint environment will be slowed.

 - Ginger may work as a natural COX-2 inhibitor (COX or cyclooxygenase, are two enzymes (COX-1 and COX 2) that promote inflammation).
 COX inhibitors shut off inflammation and directly cause suppression of cartilage cell growth and natural repair of articular cartilage growth

 - Ginger may reduce chronic inflammation by restricting the use of blood vessels in prostaglandin and leukotriene biosynthesis.